code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/plc/plp-terms.md

 All Professional Learning Partners selected to participate in the program will send a program manager to attend a 2.5 day, all-expense-paid Facilitation Summit in TBD (May 20-22, 2016) and a 5-day regional summer professional learning experience (see below for dates).
 Code.org will pay for round-trip airfare, hotel and meals for both of these events.

+The Facilitation Summit is designed to be a fabulous experience to welcome Professional Learning Partners and facilitators to the extended Code.org family.
 During the 2.5-day Facilitation Summit, Code.org will prepare your organization’s program manager to organize in-person workshops for local educators interested in teaching computer science using Code.org curricula in their classrooms.
-The Facilitation Summit is designed to be a fabulous experience to welcome Professional Learning Partners and facilitators to the extended Code.org family.

 During the 5-day summer professional learning experience, your program manager will have an opportunity to see examples of strong computer science facilitation, learn how to run a regional conference, and meet the new teachers who will be part of the local CS community, and attend workshops hosted by your organization for the next year.

 In addition to this training, we will provide each Professional Learning Partner with support, and initial funding to host local workshops and build local community around computer science.

-## Your Committment (Professional Learning Partner)
+## Your Commitment (Professional Learning Partner)

 - Provide a dedicated Professional Learning Partner Program Manager who will participate fully in the Program Manager onboarding & on-going program management responsibilities. (this is a ¼ FTE time commitment at first, but will grow with time)
 - Attend our Facilitation Summit, May 20-22, 2016.
 Location TBD